mattriley/node-module-composer/README.md

 ## Ejecting

-Module Composer can be _ejected_ by generating code required to achieve the same result.
+Module Composer can be _ejected_ by generating the equivalent vanilla JavaScript code.
 Well, that's the vision anyway!
 The current implementation has some limitations.
 Please raise an issue if you'd like to see this developed further.

 Take the composition root of the Gravatar SPA example: